yycheung/MechaCar_Statistical_Analysis/README.md

 Lot 1 sample has a p-value of 1, thus we cannot reject the null hypothesis.
 Lot 2 has a p-Value of 0.61, thus we cannot reject the null hypothesis either.
 These mean that there is no statistical difference between the observed sample mean of lot 1 and lot 2 and the presumed population mean (1500).

 However, the p-value of lot 3 is 0.04, which is lower than the significance level of 0.05.
 And the sample mean is 1496.14 which is relatively away from 1500.
 So, we indicate to reject the null hypothesis.
-In other words, the sample mean and the presumed population mean are statistically different.
+In other words, the sample mean and the presumed population mean are statistically different. <b>We recommend inspection on suspension coils in lot 3 to remove those beyond standard. </b>

+## Study Design: MechaCar vs Competition

+We designed a statistical study to compare performance of the MechaCar vehicles against performance of vehicles from other manufacturers.
+We are going to brief (1)the metric to be tested, (2)a null hypothesis, an alternative hypothesis and (3) a statistical test which is to test the hypothesis.

+* <b>Metric</b>

+a) Price

+b) Resale Value

+c) MPG (Fuel Efficiency)

+d) Horse Power

+e) Average Annual Cost of Maintenance

+f) Safety rating

+* <b>Hypothesis</b>

+Null Hypothesis (Ho): MechaCar is price competitive based on its performance on the above matrics.

+Alternative Hypothesis (Ha): MechaCar is NOT price competitive based on its performance on the above matrics.

+* <b>Statistical Tests</b>

+We will perform a multiple linear regression to determine the factors that have the highest correlation with the sales price, fianlly come up with a combination has the greatest impact on pricing.
+We will also perform Two-Sample t-Test to compare the average listing price versus other manufacturers, to assess if MechaCar is price competitive.

+* <b>Data Sources</b>

+We collect data of compared models from major manufacturers in most recent 3 years based on the above metircs.